'King Coal' in Australia faces rising investment backlash

 To reach Wallace’s farm, drivers pass through a police checkpoint, where vehicles are searched for ropes and chains that could be used to climb trees or lock onto mining equipment - traditional guerrilla protest tactics used against coal mines.

-Until now, protesters have faced an uphill battle to rally the wider Australian population against the biggest names in the coal sector, including Rio Tinto (RIO.AX) (RIO.L) and Peabody Energy Corp (BTU.N).
+Until now, protesters have faced an uphill battle to rally the wider Australian population against the biggest names in the coal sector, including Rio Tinto and Peabody Energy Corp.

 Known as “King Coal” in Australia, tens of thousands of workers are employed in collieries and whole towns rely on mines for their existence.
 More than half the world’s steel-making coal, worth A$40 billion a year, comes from Australia.